dEajL3kA/tee-win32/README.md

 It uses multi-threaded processing and double buffering for maximum throughput.

+## System Requirements

+This application requires Windows Vista or later.
+All 32-Bit and 64-Bit editions, including ARM64, are supported.

 ## License

 Copyright (c) 2023 "dEajL3kA" &lt;Cumpoing79@web.de&gt;
 This work has been released under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details!

+### Acknowledgement

+Using [T-junction icons](https://www.flaticon.com/free-icons/t-junction) created by Smashicons &ndash; Flaticon.